About the Press

 Do your books appear in bookstores?

 In May of 2024, a few of our books will be appearing at New Materials Books in Kansas City, MO.
 In fall 2023, Irvington Vinyl and Books near Indianapolis placed our books on their shelves.
+Additionally, the majority of our titles can be found at the Elliston Poetry Room.
 In the future, I intend to do more to place the books in bookstores wherever I can.
 If you have any suggestions or contacts that might be helpful, please reach out at deadmallpress@gmail.com.

 How much do your books actually sell?

-We have sold a total of 521 booklets in two years of operation, with an adjusted average of 35 copies per booklet.
-This also means that each writer has earned (on average) $210 from the press (Note: I have since lowered prices slightly, and the average expectation for a book going forward is $175).
+We have sold a total of 521 booklets in two years of operation, with an adjusted average of 35 copies per booklet sold strictly through the press’s website.
+This also means that each writer has earned (on average) $210 from the press.
 These numbers are in addition to the copies sold individually by the writers from among their 20 complimentary copies.
-Writers keep all proceeds from those individual sales, allowing them to boost their earnings considerably.
+Writers can purchase further copies from the press for 75% off, and they keep all proceeds from those individual sales, allowing them to boost their earnings considerably and to distribute their books beyond what the press itself is capable of.

 Why do you insist on transparency about all this?